-Once the curves explain away the elongated patterns, what is left within each image are the regions in the background.
-In this paper, we adopt two simple region models in comparison to the four models in [40].
-We denote a 2D region by $R \subset \Lambda$ and \mathbf{I}R the intensities inside R.
+Once the curves explain away the elongated patterns, what left within each image region in the background are often modeled reasonably well with simple region models, except high level objects which will be studied in [39].
+In this paper, we adopt two simple region models in comparison to the four models in [37] We denote by $R \subset \Lambda$ a 2D region and \mathbf{I}R the intensities inside R.